Finland criticizes Turkey's decision on ambassadors

-Helsinki (AFP) – Finnish Prime Minister Sanna Marin said Sunday that the Turkish president’s decision to declare 10 foreign ambassadors, including the envoy of the Scandinavian country, a free person for his call for the release of Mohsen and a jailed activist. . “
+Helsinki– Finnish Prime Minister Sanna Marin said on Sunday that the Turkish president’s decision to declare 10 foreign ambassadors, including the envoy of the Scandinavian country, a free person for their call for the release of a jailed philanthropist and activist is an “unfortunate situation.”

 “It’s a harsh reaction” from Turkish President Recep Tayyip Erdogan, who announced the move on Saturday, Marin told YLE public television.